First published: August 20, 2019

 This flows through to the risk-adjusted returns, as demonstrated by the Sortino ratio.
 This blend demonstrated a more efficient portfolio than equities on their own and it also had a higher Sortino ratio than any of these funds would have achieved on their own.
-Essentially, according to Pondel, “we created an equity alternative portfolio with potentially one-third of the market risk and only 25% of the down capture.”
+Essentially, according to Pondel, “we created an equity alternative portfolio with potentially one-third of the market risk and only one-third of the down capture.”

 Performance data quoted represents past performance, which is no guarantee of future results.
 Current performance may be lower or higher than the performance quoted.
 Please refer to Important Risk Information.
 The principal value and return of an investment will fluctuate so that your shares, when redeemed, may be worth more or less than their original cost.
 Performance reflected at NAV does not include the Fund's maximum front-end sales load of 4.75%.
 Had it been included, the Fund's return would have been lower.